 Component Content Length Weighting 1.
 Portfolio A portfolio that in total shows explicit coverage of the four assessment objectives.
 It must include a sustained project evidencing the journey from initial engagement to the realisation of intentions and a selection of further work undertaken during the student's course of study.
 The portfolio will be developed throughout Years 10 and 11.
 60% 2.
-Externally Set Assignment Students respond to their chosen starting point from an externally set assignment paper relating to their subject title, evidencing coverage of all four assessment objectives.
-Preparatory period followed by 10 hours of supervised time 40%
+Externally Set Assignment t externally set assignment paper relating to their subject 40%